Bidzina Ivanishvili: Political views

-Ivanishvili reiterated his belief in a conspiracy led by “certain bureaucrats” in the West who, he claimed, were working with Georgia's opposition to destabilize the country.
-He introduced the term “global war party” to describe these alleged actors, a rebranding of the “deep state” conspiracy theory often used to undermine trust in democratic institutions.
-Accusing the opposition of fabricating a “virtual reality” to mislead the Georgian public, Ivanishvili portrayed himself and his Georgian Dream party as defenders of sovereignty against foreign manipulation.
+Ivanishvili reiterated his belief in a conspiracy led by "certain bureaucrats" in the West who, he claimed, were working with Georgia's opposition to destabilize the country.
+He introduced the term "global war party" to describe these alleged actors, a rebranding of the "deep state" conspiracy theory often used to undermine trust in democratic institutions.
+Accusing the opposition of fabricating a "virtual reality" to mislead the Georgian public, Ivanishvili portrayed himself and his Georgian Dream party as defenders of sovereignty against foreign manipulation.
 While railing against Western interference, he left the door open to a potential rapprochement with the United States, reflecting strategic ambiguity in his rhetoric.

 In the interview, Ivanishvili addressed concerns about democratic backsliding, dismissing allegations of growing authoritarianism despite mounting evidence, including Georgia's significant drop in press freedom rankings.
 He cited a “fairly positive” interim report by the OSCE to defend his government's record while ignoring its critical findings on low public trust, voter intimidation, and misuse of administrative resources.
 His claim that Georgia had a “genuine democracy” due to the presence of multiple TV stations contradicted reports highlighting the challenges faced by the media, including smear campaigns, physical threats, and restrictive legislation.

 One of the most controversial aspects of the interview was Ivanishvili's focus on LGBTQ+ issues, where he perpetuated transphobic and homophobic myths to appeal to conservative voters.
-Referring to queer advocacy as “LGBT propaganda,” he claimed to have evidence of its harmful effects, citing baseless examples such as pride events in Barcelona involving “orgies” and children.
-He further alleged that Western countries were forcing parents to provide gender-reassignment surgeries for their children, punishing teachers for acknowledging biological sex, and introducing policies like placing sanitary pads in men's bathrooms.
-Ivanishvili mocked these efforts with references to “men’s milk” being equated to women's milk, using such claims to ridicule gender inclusivity and justify restrictive laws targeting LGBTQ+ communities introduced by Georgian Dream earlier in the year.
+Referring to queer advocacy as "LGBT propaganda", he claimed to have evidence of its harmful effects, citing baseless examples such as pride events in Barcelona involving "orgies" and children.
+He further alleged that Western countries were forcing parents to provide gender reassignment surgeries for their children, punishing teachers for acknowledging biological sex, and introducing policies like placing sanitary pads in men's bathrooms.
+Ivanishvili mocked these efforts with references to "men's milk" being equated to women's milk, using such claims to ridicule gender inclusivity and justify restrictive laws targeting LGBTQ+ communities introduced by Georgian Dream earlier in the year.

 Ivanishvili also reiterated threats against his political rivals, particularly the pro-Western opposition, accusing them of aligning with international forces to provoke conflict with Russia.
 He singled out Giorgi Gakharia, a former ally and chair of the For Georgia party, alleging that Gakharia sought to drag the country into war.
-These accusations, coupled with Ivanishvili's portrayal of the opposition as adherents of a “pseudo-liberal ideology,” served to delegitimize his critics and consolidate his base.
+These accusations, coupled with Ivanishvili's portrayal of the opposition as adherents of a "pseudo-liberal ideology", served to delegitimize his critics and consolidate his base.

-Throughout the interview, Ivanishvili attempted to justify Georgian Dream's prolonged grip on power by framing it as a necessity during Russia's full-scale invasion of Ukraine.
-Describing the war as a transformative event, he claimed it had created “exceptional circumstances” that required his government's leadership, dismissing criticisms of his rule as either exaggerated or fabricated by the opposition.
+Throughout the interview, Ivanishvili attempted to justify Georgian Dream's prolonged grip on power by framing it as a necessity during Russia's full-scale invasion and occupation of Ukraine.
+Describing the war as a transformative event, he claimed it had created "exceptional circumstances" that required his government's leadership, dismissing criticisms of his rule as either exaggerated or fabricated by the opposition.